Simple but addictive, cashews with sea salt and black pepper are the perfect savory snack or appetizer table crasher.

 - ½ teaspoon fresh ground black pepper, or to taste

-- In a non-stick skillet, heat oil over medium heat and add cashews.
+- In a non-stick skillet, heat ¼ cup oil over medium heat and add 1 cup cashews.
 Stirring occasionally, cook until cashews are just toasted.

 - Using a slotted spoon, remove cashews from the pan onto a paper towel.
 Do not wipe the oil from the cashews completely.
 Just let whatever touches the paper towel absorb but leave the rest so salt and pepper can adhere well.

-- Place cashews in a medium sized bowl and add salt and pepper.
+- Place cashews in a medium sized bowl and add ¼ teaspoon salt and ½ teaspoon pepper.